Authorities arrest a former sheriff's detective wanted in Austin, Texas, shooting that left 3 dead - KESQ

 Authorities arrest a former sheriff’s detective wanted in Austin, Texas, shooting that left 3 dead

-Authorities say they arrested a former sheriff’s office detective suspected of killing three people in a shooting in Austin, Texas.
+Police didn’t specify how the two teenaged victims were connected to the shooter.

+“The couple’s son, who was present during the shooting, but physically unharmed, was later located away from the scene where he was turned over to APD officers,” Austin police said.

-Stephen Broderick, 41, was arrested just after 7 a.m.
+Stephen Broderick was arrested Monday just after 7 a.m.
 CT (8 a.m.
-ET), according to Manor, Texas, Police Chief Ryan Phipps.
+ET), according to the police chief in the city of Manor, about 19 miles from the shooting scene.

 “He complied fully with the officers and was taken into custody and they did locate a pistol on his waistband.”

-Officers with the Manor Police Department responded along with the Travis County Sheriff’s Office.
-Broderick was transported by the sheriff’s office to the Travis County Jail facility, Phipps said.
+Broderick was transported by the sheriff’s office to the Travis County Jail, Phipps said.
+He has been charged with capital murder and a second-degree felony, according to information on the jail’s inmate website.

+Travis County District Attorney José Garza said earlier he wanted Broderick held without bail.
+Texas law permits his detention without bail because he was already out on bail on other charges, Garza said.

 Suspect is former Travis County Sheriff’s Office detective

-Dark said Broderick resigned from the department last year after he was arrested and charged in the child sexual assault case.
-He was arrested June 6, 2020 and released on bond the same month.
+He was arrested June 6, 2020 and released on bail the same month.

+It is unclear whether Broderick has an attorney for his murder case.
+CNN has reached out to an attorney listed for his prior case.

 Correction: An earlier version of this story had the wrong date for Stephen Nicholas Broderick’s arrest on charges of sexual assault of a child.
 It was June 6.